anoopmaddasseri/GithubTrendingRepos/README.md

  - Trending Repository Listing
  - Repository sorting by stars and name
- - Take user to corrosponding repository on long press
+ - Take user to corresponding repository on long press
  - Pull to refresh repository
+ - Offline Storage ( Scheduled repo remote controller syncing, App will sync with backend server in every 2hrs )

 ## Libraries